-While BCAAs do provide benefits, they lack the complete spectrum of EAAs needed for true muscle development.
+While BCAAs do provide benefits, they lack the complete spectrum of essential amino acids (EAAs) needed for true muscle development.
+BCAAs are not considered complete proteins because they do not contain all essential amino acids required for optimal muscle growth and repair.
 Without the remaining six EAAs, the body cannot efficiently build, repair, or sustain muscle tissue, which can limit muscle growth, prolong recovery times, and even contribute to muscle breakdown.

 To understand why BCAAs alone are not the best choice for muscle growth, it is essential to examine their limitations and compare them to a full-spectrum EAA supplement.

-The Limitations of BCAAs Alone
+The Limitations of Branched Chain Amino Acids Alone

-Without these additional six amino acids, the body lacks the necessary building blocks to synthesize new muscle proteins, leading to:
+Without these additional amino acids, the body lacks the necessary building blocks to synthesize new muscle proteins, leading to:

 - Incomplete muscle repair after workouts